Guidelines for Single Organization RBAC Management

 Organization-Level Roles

 You can limit the permissions of any user to just one organization.
-There are two ways to configure this setting:
+You can configure this setting in two ways:

 1. From the Setup & Configuration > Users page (see previous image), select Add User and under Organizations select the organization and role you want the user to have access to.
 You can select more than one organization or role, as needed.